-Source: Children's Court of Queensland, 2021
+Source: Children's Court of Queensland, 2021148

 • Aboriginal and Torres Strait Islander children are less likely to be diverted from the youth justice system.
-Where appropriate, children in conflict with the law should be dealt with, without judicial system intervention.
-Police can deal with offenders using either court actions (laying charges that must be answered in court) or non-court actions (such as cautions, conferencing or issuing fines).
+Where appropriate, children in conflict with the law should be dealt with, without judicial system intervention.149 Police can deal with offenders using either court actions (laying charges that must be answered in court) or non-court actions (such as cautions, conferencing or issuing fines).
 The rate of proceedings by police against young people using court action dropped for Aboriginal and Torres Strait Islander young people from 75.8% of all proceedings in 2018-19 to 72.0% of proceedings in 2020-21.
-However, over the same period, the rate for non-Indigenous young people dropped from 53.7% to 48.0%.
+However, over the same period, the rate for non-Indigenous young people dropped from 53.7% to 48.0%.150

-Theme 5 Is the Queensland child protection and family support system a collaborative and accountable system?
+Is the Queensland child protection and family support system a collaborative and accountable system?

-and national goals: State goal 1: National goal 4: Sharing responsibility for the safety Improved information sharing, and wellbeing of Queensland children data development and analysis
+Sharing responsibility for the safety and wellbeing of Queensland children

-State goal 7: Building and maintaining an accountable, transparent and cost-effective system
+Building and maintaining an accountable, transparent and cost-effective system